Numentica-UI/strapi-chatbot-plugin/DEVELOPERS_README.md

 cd src/plugins/nui-strapi-chatbot-plugin
 ```

-Replace the plugin folder files with this repo's files(all of them).
+Replace the plugin folder files with this repo's files(all of them except *screenshots* folder, it is alone optional).

 <br>